StoryTime-Productions/ProchaineStation/README.md

 - Navigate through each day's scenarios using simple controls.
 - Engage with environment objects and progress through tasks/events.
 - Immerse yourself in the narrative-driven, psychological gameplay.

+## Game Design Document Overview

+For an in-depth understanding of the game's mechanics, gameplay, art style, storyline, and technical aspects, please refer to the [Game Design Document](https://docs.google.com/document/d/1C7i1SUJIUcmExZouE3yaT0GeMvFvgSWsXZ3QPbsfMKo/edit?usp=sharing).

+Additionally, for insights into the game's development process, the team's progress, and more detailed information, you can explore the [Developer's Blog](https://github.com/StoryTime-Productions/ProchaineStation/wiki) written by the game developers.

 ## Acknowledgments